andraionita/Oranj-Project/README.md

 # Oranj-Project

-The project was move in the Programare Avansata folder
+Update: The project was move in the Programare Avansata folder

+-Chat Made in Java.

+-List of Friends.

+-Client Server application